-The Elecsys HBsAg (hepatitis B surface antigen) II assay is based on the sandwich principle and performed using an electrochemiluminescence immunoassay on the automated cobas e 801 immunochemistry analyzer.
-HBsAg present in the patient's sample reacts with 2 biotinylated monoclonal anti-HBs, and a mixture of monoclonal anti-HBs and polyclonal anti-HBsAg antibodies labeled with a ruthenium complex react to form a sandwich complex.
-After addition of streptavidin-coated microparticles (solid phase), the complexes bind to the solid phase via interaction of biotin and streptavidin.
-The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode.
-Unbound substances are then washed away, and voltage is applied to the electrode that induces chemiluminescent emissions, which are measured by a photomultiplier.
-Test result is determined by comparing the electrochemiluminescence signal generated from the reaction product in the patient's sample to the cutoff index (COI) value set from reagent lot-specific assay calibration.
-(Package insert: Elecsys HBsAg II.
+The Elecsys HBsAg (hepatitis B virus surface antigen) II assay is performed using an electrochemiluminescence immunoassay on the automated cobas e 801 immunochemistry analyzer.
+HBsAg present in the patient's sample reacts with two biotinylated monoclonal anti-HBs, and a mixture of monoclonal anti-HBs and polyclonal anti-HBsAg antibodies labeled with a ruthenium complex react to form a sandwich complex.
+After addition of streptavidin-coated microparticles, the complexes become bound to the solid phase via interaction of biotin and streptavidin.
+The reaction mixture is aspirated into the measuring cell where the microparticles are magnetically captured onto the surface of the electrode, and unbound substances are washed away.
+Voltage is applied to the electrode that induces chemiluminescent emissions, which are measured by a photomultiplier.
+Test results for each patient's sample are determined by comparing the electrochemiluminescence signal generated from the reaction product to the cutoff index (COI) value set from reagent lot-specific assay calibrations.
+(Package insert: Elecsys HBsAG II.
 Roche Diagnostics; v3.0, 02/2022)